 The triptych was selected for the Platform 2023: Reframing the Muse exhibition within London Art Fair in January 2023.
 The exhibition reframed the muse as an empowered and active agent in the story of art, inviting viewers to consider the instrumental role played by diverse, real-life individuals, past and present, beyond the frame in which they are immortalised.

-Kate exhibits widely, including at the Royal West of England Academy Open Exhibition, Bristol (most recently in 2022), the Society of Women Artists annual exhibition (2021 and 2020, when she won two SWA awards) and in vis-à-vis at the University of South Wales (2018), in which a selection of 20 images of women from its own Museum Collection were paired with 20 images of women by contemporary artists from Wales.
+Kate exhibits widely in gallery shows and at art fairs, including at the Royal West of England Academy Open Exhibition, Bristol (most recently in 2022), the Society of Women Artists annual exhibition (2021 and 2020, when she won two SWA awards) and in vis-à-vis at the University of South Wales (2018), in which a selection of 20 images of women from its own Museum Collection were paired with 20 images of women by contemporary artists from Wales.
 Kate had her first major solo show with Martin Tinney Gallery in 2018, following a group show there in 2017.
+She ahs shown work with Gala Fine Art at Battersea Affordable Art Fair several times.
 She has also had work included in selected exhibitions in London, at The Menier Gallery, The Gallery Cork Street, and The Chelsea Arts Club.
 Kate has an increasing following of private European collectors from Southern France to Croatia.